 LLB Canterbury Kim rejoined Dyhrberg Drayton Employment Law in 2017 after two and a half years living and working in London.
 Kim undertook litigation and advocacy work, as well as assisting with the national pay negotiations with the teacher and support staff unions.
 Prior to her time overseas, Kim worked at Dyhrberg Drayton Employment Law from 2012 to 2015.
 She has experience advising on a wide range of employment law matters including personal grievances, performance management, disciplinary and restructuring processes, and reviewing and drafting employment agreements and policies.
 Kim also has experience representing clients at mediation and conducting employment investigations.
 Kim graduated with an LLB from the University of Canterbury in April 2010 and was admitted to the Bar in August 2010.
 Kim is currently working part-time, Monday, Wednesday, and Thursday.

-LLBTe Herenga Waka – Victoria University of Wellington Jordan joined Dyhrberg Drayton Employment Law in 2016, coming from a boutique employment law firm where he practiced as a solicitor, advising clients on all manners of employment law.
-Jordan graduated with an LLB from Victoria University of Wellington in 2014 and was admitted to the Bar in September 2014.
-Jordan advises employers and employees on a range of employment law matters including personal grievances, Privacy Act requests, performance management, disciplinary and restructuring processes, and reviewing and drafting employment agreements and policies.
-Jordan has experience in representing clients in mediation, as sole counsel in the Employment Relations Authority, the Employment Court and the District Court and as junior counsel in the Court of Appeal.
+LLBTe Herenga Waka – Victoria University of Wellington Jordan graduated with an LLB from Victoria University of Wellington in 2014 and was admitted to the Bar in September 2014.
+He joined Dyhrberg Drayton Employment Law in 2016, coming from another boutique employment law firm.
+Jordan advises employers and employees on a range of employment law matters including personal grievances, privacy issues, performance management, disciplinary and restructuring processes, and reviewing and drafting employment agreements and policies.
+Jordan is an experienced investigator, regularly undertaking independent investigations.
+Jordan represents clients in mediation and has appeared as sole counsel in the Employment Relations Authority, the Employment Court and the District Court and as junior counsel in the Court of Appeal and Supreme Court.

 BA, LLB Otago Macaela joined Dyhrberg Drayton Employment Law in July 2019, having spent the preceding two years as a legal researcher supporting the Employment Relations Authority Members.
 Macaela worked as a summer clerk in a medium sized provincial firm from 2013 to 2017.
 Macaela advises on the full range of employment issues and has appeared as junior counsel in the Employment Court.
 Macaela graduated with a LLB and BA (Politics) from the University of Otago in 2018.
 While studying she developed an interest and experience in alternative dispute resolution and held roles such as Director, Otago Peer Mediation.
 She was admitted to the Bar in March 2019.
 Macaela currently volunteers with JustSpeak, a criminal justice organisation.